-Previous evaluation of GAIA case definitions in low-resource settings showed outcomes for preterm and hypertension were sensitive in both retrospective and prospective studies and reliable and feasible to use; however the stillbirth definition was not as sensitive and would need further modification of gestational age assessment parameters to be useful in the setting(27).
-A recent study in the USA demonstrated successful application of GAIA case definition in retrospectively collected electronic medical records for pregnancy outcomes (Moll et al. abstract and verbal presentation at ICPE conference, 2020).
+Previous evaluation of GAIA case definitions in low-resource settings showed outcomes for preterm birth and hypertension were sensitive in both retrospective and prospective studies and reliable and feasible to use; however the stillbirth definition was not as sensitive and would need further modification of gestational age assessment parameters to be useful in the setting(27).
+A recent study in the USA demonstrated successful application of GAIA case definition in retrospectively collected electronic medical records for pregnancy outcomes (Moll K. et al. abstract and presentation at ICPE conference, 2020).

 Case identification in retrospective studies is usually based on ICD codes; however, coding alone does not allow for verification of cases, and codes do not allow for the case classification into level of diagnostic certainty.
-Research documentation has changed over time with different documentation requirements, and MEDdra codes are not used globally and were not necessarily reported appropriately.
-Therefore, a retrospective review presented challenges to determine applicability of the GAIA case definitions, or to validate them against MEDdra codes.
+Research documentation has changed over time with different documentation requirements, and MedDRA codes are not used globally and were not necessarily reported appropriately.
+Therefore, a retrospective review presented challenges to determine applicability of the GAIA case definitions, or to validate them against MedDRA codes.
 It is important to understand the GAIA case definitions were primarily designed for prospective research data collection, rather than retrospective.
 Applicability of GAIA case definitions to retrospectively classify outcomes varied across sites and countries.
 For use in retrospective studies, the GAIA case definitions would need to be reviewed and adapted.
 Study findings highlight the priority for adapting and revising some of these definitions.

-The investigators noted that review of both clinical and research records was labour intensive, with between one to two hours spent on each record.
+The investigators noted that review of both clinical and research records was labor intensive, with between one to two hours spent on each record.
 To use the GAIA case definitions properly, investigators need to fully understand the background and rationale for each case definition, be familiar with the terminology and documentation in clinical or research situations, and utilize data collection forms and guidance documents specifically developed for the project.

 Investigator bias in assigning level of diagnostic certainty and classification needs to be considered; it is expertise-dependent, and there will likely be inter-site and inter-user variability.
 This topic will be addressed further in a complimentary paper on abstractors’ variability.